JohnTigue/tigue.com/posts/2015-12-14-generating-topojson-debug.markdown

 The two step process consists of using `topojson` and then [GDAL](http://www.gdal.org/) (on OSX, it can be installed via `brew install gdal`).

-As part of the [seattle-boundaries](http://tigue.com/by-time/2015/12/09/seattle-boundaries/) project, I needed to translate a "shapefile" for the Seattle City Council Districts to TopoJSON.
+As part of the [seattle-boundaries](http://tigue.com/by-time/2015/12/09/seattle-boundaries/) project, I needed to translate a shapefile for the Seattle City Council Districts to TopoJSON.
 I got the shapefile, [Seattle_City_Council_Districts.zip](https://data.seattle.gov/City-Business/City-Council-Districts/th8u-8xnq), from
 [the City of Seattle's open data site](https://data.seattle.gov/).